 Koh Phi Phi underwater

-I am spoiled for my first two dives, on so-called "local" sites near Phi Phi Ley, not far from Phi Phi Don (the main island where we sleep).
-No less than two "leopard sharks" (sea sharks), seahorses yet not easy to find and a turtle ...
+I'm spoiled for my first two dives, on so-called "local" sites close to Phi Phi Ley, not far from Phi Phi Don (the main island where we sleep).
+No less than two "leopard sharks" (zebra sharks), seahorses which are not easy to find and a turtle...
 Not to mention the usual local fauna.
-I slide some photos, but it's a festival!
+I slide some pictures, but it's a festival!

-That said, monopolized by my brand new stab and brand new Legend Expander Legend (see page Equipment), I make few images.
-But I'm catching up on the second one!
+That said, monopolized by my brand new stab and brand new Legend Expander Legend (see page Equipment), I make few pictures.
+But I'm making up for it on the second one!
 The proof.

 Koh Phi Phi View Point

 From there, we have a breathtaking view of the two beaches back to back.
 Probably the best-known panorama of Phi Phi.
 As usual, when it comes to making an effort, even modest, in these latitudes, I'm swimming.
 Fortunately, the ice cream vendor is waiting for tourists on arrival ...